top of page

 Lives & works in USA

-a Japanese artist/tiny part of nature.
-Growing up in several rural areas in Japan, she has been conscious of mysterious energies and expressions in nature since childhood.
-She explores them in her everyday life by observation, reading books about the laws of nature and learning how humans see, recognize and try to understand the world.
-She started writing Haiku to express her impressions of a moment in nature with observation, then took more direct methods: analogue photography with albumen printing techniques on Japanese handmade paper.
-She makes portraits of nature to capture a life, moment, light, atmosphere and energy that she feels in the moment.
+A Japanese artist/tiny part of nature.
+Growing up in several rural areas in Japan, she has been conscious of mysterious energies and expressions in nature.
+She explores them in her everyday life to see the law of nature, and how humans see, recognize and try to understand the world.
+She started Haiku to express a moment in nature when she lived in Japan.
+She took workshops by a Japanese maestro photographer Koichiro Kurita in New York to start analogue photography.
+With albumen printing techniques on Japanese handmade paper, she makes portraits of nature to capture a life, moment, light, atmosphere and energy that she feels in the moment.
 Her focus is creating work that become an interface between nature and humans' conception of nature (including humans and the universe).
-Recently, Matsumae started practicing Noh chanting with an interest in both the physical, performative aspect of chanting, as well as exploring the ongoing exchange between human and non-humans that occur through Noh.
+More recently, Matsumae started practicing Noh chanting with an interest in both the physical, performative aspect of chanting, as well as exploring the ongoing exchange between human and non-humans that occur through Noh.

 CV